 Corporate welfare is key

-As extensive as is this list of factors, there’s more.
-For example, take Charles and David Koch, who have spent “hundreds of millions of dollars over the years demonizing government and promoting pure free-market capitalism.”
 The Koch brothers can hardly be viewed as avatars of the self-reliant business geniuses their ideology celebrates.
 They started their fortune with $300 million inherited from their father, and they “have been unashamed recipients of corporate welfare.
 The brothers graze cattle and harvest timber on public lands, reaping the profits while paying minuscule fees.
 They use the government’s power of eminent domain to obtain routes for their thousands of miles of gas and oil pipelines.
 They even take advantage of direct government subsidies to produce ethanol.
-This last bit of public largesse is especially ironic, since ethanol subsidies are the kind of government spending that is a perennial target of the Cato Institute, a libertarian think tank backed by Charles Koch since its founding in 1977.”

 Miller and Lapham devote a chapter in their book to analyses like the above, profiling the many advantages enjoyed by Donald Trump and Ross Perot as well.
 In a much longer chapter, they introduce 14 other business owners and leaders, all of whom describe in their own words how their circumstances, and especially government investments, helped them succeed in business.
-Among the profiles are famous names — Warren Buffett, Ben Cohen of Ben & Jerry’s, and Abigail Disney — as well as others known largely in their own communities or industries.
+Among the profiles are famous names—Warren Buffett, Ben Cohen of Ben & Jerry’s, and Abigail Disney—as well as others known largely in their own communities or industries.

 Policy changes can lessen economic inequality

-The book concludes with a long list of policy changes the authors advocate to shift the federal government’s emphasis from the self-made myth to what they call the “built-together reality” — changes in tax policy, public investment choices, and regulations, chiefly of financial institutions.
+The book concludes with a long list of policy changes the authors advocate to shift the federal government’s emphasis from the self-made myth to what they call the “built-together reality”—changes in tax policy, public investment choices, and regulations, chiefly of financial institutions.

 Any public official who professes to be progressive or even liberal should read this book forthwith.
 So should anyone engaged in economic activism or the news media.
 If you fall into none of these categories but simply wish to understand better what makes our society tick, read The Self-Made Myth.
 This is one of the freshest and most important contributions in many years to the public discourse about the future of the United States.

-For further reading
+For related reading

 Like to read books about business?
 Check out My 10 favorite books about business history.

-And check out Good books about economic inequality.
+- Good books about economic inequality

-And you can always find my most popular reviews, and the most recent ones, plus a guide to this whole site, on the Home Page.
+And you can always find the most popular of my 2,300 reviews, and the most recent ones, on the Home Page.